DanielleAmes/apm/README.md

 Be sure to make your own edits or generate a custom Telegraf config.

+## Bash Scripts

+These are created to automatically install the information needed during presentation.
+This will avoid having to type things in front of an audiance.
+Whoo!

 ## PHP Read Files
 PHP-file-demo is a set of files to just throw in data about how long a file takes to be "processed".
 This processing is